A few days back, the content feed reader, which I use, showed 2 out of top 10 articles on deep learning.

 I have to admit, I started my research from a place where these algorithms looked more like a buzz.
 But given the attention from data giants, success in some of the Kaggle competitions and the reducing costs of computations, I am starting to believe that the hotness of the field is justified.

 Whether it is actually justified or not, only time will tell.
 In the meanwhile, I’ll continue with my research and keep you posted on how are things panning out at my end.
+And to gain expertise in working in neural network try out our deep learning practice problem – Identify the Digits.

 What do you think about Deep learning?
 Do you think it will change the way people look at machine learning today?
 Or do you think this might just be another hype?
 How would people solve for some of the challenges, I have mentioned in the post?
 Do let me know your thoughts through comments below.